 Acted for a child who fell off a piece of play equipment and hit his head on a climbing frame.
 Our Client suffered a skull fracture and loss of hearing.
 Liability was firmly denied but the Defendant agreed to settle the claim for £65,000.

 Membership & Appointments

-I enjoy running, socialising with friends, all things chocolate and I am an avid reader.
+Leticia enjoys running, socialising with friends, all things chocolate and a great box set.

 Soft tissue injuries is a generic term used to describe injuries which affect ligaments, muscles, tendons, and nerves.
 The most common soft tissue injuries consist of strains, sprains, contusions, bursitis, tendinopathies and stress injuries.